tfalasco/dotfiles-debian-i3/Documents/dotfiles_info/README.md

 If you are struggling with Wi-Fi configuration, you may need to reinstall wireless-tools and install network-manager.
 `sudo apt install --reinstall wireless-tools`
 `sudo apt install network-manager`
+To configure a network-manager connection, consider using `nmtui`.

 Instead of using network-manager, you can edit `/etc/network/interfaces`, which will connect Wi-Fi automatically after boot but before login.
 The contents should be:
 ```
 auto WFA